ZenRasta/CAPEgpt-v2/README.md

 ### Styling

 The frontend uses Tailwind CSS for styling.
-Modify `frontend/src/index.css` for custom styles.
+Customize styles with utility classes and `frontend/tailwind.config.js`.

 ## Deployment